Dornbi/plane-pilot/docs/music.md

 ## 9. Open questions

-**Which tune ships?** The reference carries both, now at the same length.
-The atmospheric theme is the default and this plan is written for it, but that is a judgement made on paper.
-The rock intro is more immediate; the atmospheric one has an opening that earns its 30 seconds.
-Decide by ear in phase 8, with the switcher, and note that the decision costs one constant in `lib/music.py`.
+**Which tune ships?** Four candidates now, three of them at the same length and tempo so the comparison is about the writing rather than the format. `tune2` is the default because this plan was written around it, which is not a reason.
+Decide by ear in phase 8 with the switcher; §5 has the mechanics, and the decision is one line.

 **Is 46 seconds the right length?** 61 was too long — most players would never reach what the arrangement built toward.
 30.7 fitted a visit but had no climax